 SUMMARY: On April 2, 2020, the U.S. Small Business Administration (SBA) posted on its website an interim final rule relating to the implementation of sections 1102 and 1106 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act or the Act) (published in the Federal Register on April 15, 2020).
 Section 1102 of the Act temporarily adds a new product, titled the "Paycheck Protection Program," to the U.S. Small Business Administration's (SBA's) 7(a) Loan Program.
 Subsequently, SBA issued a number of interim final rules implementing the Paycheck Protection Program.
-This interim final rule revises SBA's interim final rule published in the Federal Register on April 15, 2020 by changing the eligibility requirement related to felony convictions of applicants or owners of the applicant.
+On June 12, 2020, SBA posted on its website an interim final rule revising the interim final rule published in the Federal Register on April 15, 2020 by changing the eligibility requirement related to felony convictions of applicants or owners of the applicant.
+This interim final rule further revises SBA's interim final rule published in the Federal Register on April 15, 2020 by further changing that eligibility requirement.